 Thai Animal Sanctuary is a self-funded and donation based organisation working for the welfare and protection of animals in Western Thailand.
 Based amid the rolling hills of Sangkhlaburi, in Kanchanaburi Province, the sanctuary is a pillar of hope for all sick and injured animals in the region.

 As well as serving as a free-clinic and shelter, Thai Animal Sanctuary's mission is to improve quality of life in the long-term, for local street animals and pets alike.
 Running humane sterilisation and vaccination programs as well as educating locals about issues of animal welfare helps us in our goal to raise awareness and promote compassion for all living beings.

 None of this could be achieved without the generous and vital support of our patrons and our hard-working volunteers, who keep the sanctuary running day-to-day.
 With your help, we aim to provide a lifeline for these animals and encourage long-term change in human-animal relationships for many years to come.

 This, however, paled in comparison to the plight of the emaciated street dogs she found scavenging hopelessly in the town market.
 Kicked and cursed at, these ‘untouchables’ bore every mark of abuse - some limping, others bearing open and festering wounds.
 Many of the dogs carried diseases unseen in the West, such as Canine Distemper, Rabies and Scabies.
 Months of teaching lay ahead of her, but now the spark was ignited.

-With a little funding generously supplied by the Humane Society, Gemma began by simply feeding the street dogs and starting to get to know their personalities.
+With a little funding generously donated by the Humane Society, Gemma began by feeding as many of the street dogs as she could afford and starting to get to know their personalities.
 When that funding ran out, Gemma committed to continuing what she had started - helping the dogs as much as she could!